COVID-19 and your utilities: what you need to know

 The government intends to keep this relief in place through the end of June 2020, subject to necessary extensions and approvals to implement this initiative.

-Non-critical programs suspended
+Many non-critical programs suspended

 - All public tours of our facilities including public access to the Water Conservation Garden.